amrmoastafa/Decision-Tree/README.md

   <img src="images/2.jpeg">
 </p>

+  • The user can also select show tree to see the output tree of the given depth and its branches.

 <p align="center">
   <img width = "1000" height="600" src="images/3.jpeg">
 </p>

+  • If you want to enter a review , you can click the write a review button and write your review , either in english or in 0s and 1s , we handled both cases , then the GUI will use the generated tree to classify your review .

 <p align="center">
   <img src="images/4.jpeg">
 </p>

+  • Furthermore , the GUI will print the path it took to make this classification and print the classification output.

 <p align="center">
   <img src="images/5.jpeg">
 </p>

+  • This is a sample output based on a 3 layers' depth tree shown.

 <p align="center">
   <img src="images/6.jpeg">